rdkit/rdkit/Docs/Book/GettingStartedInC++.md

 ```
 However, currently the pickling process does not preserve and
 properties attached to the molecule, which included the molecule name
 (property "_Name").
+This is likely to change in 2017.

 ### Drawing Molecules
 The RDKit has some built-in functionality for drawing molecules, found
 in the RDKit namespace, with header files in
-`$RDBASE/Code/GraphMol/MolDraw2D'.
+`$RDBASE/Code/GraphMol/MolDraw2D`.
 There is an abstract base class
 MolDraw2D which defines the interface and does the drawing, with
 concrete classes for drawing to SVG or PNG files and Qt and wx
 widgets.
 Only the SVG output is built by default, Cairo support